prixladi/xq/README.md

 ## XQuery

 `XQuery` (also referenced as `XQ`) is a language used for querying parsed `XML`.
-It is a strict subset of the `XPath` language and aims to be completely replaced by `XPath` when every functionality of it is implemented.
+It is a small subset of the `XPath` language and aims to be completely replaced by `XPath` if every functionality of it gets implemented.

 ## Known issues and limitations